dcosgrov/getting_and_cleansing_data/CodeBook.md

      NOTE: values range from 1->30 and uniquely identify an individual subject participating in the study.
 Integer values were used to preserve the anonymity of the subject participant.

-  For variable names below containing the substring "gravity", units are in standard gravity units 'g' For variable names below containing the substring "body_acceleration", value is total acceleration less gravity For variable names below containing the substring "gyro", units are radians/second
+  For variable names below containing the substring "gravity", units are in standard gravity units 'g'.

+  For variable names below containing the substring "body_acceleration", value is total acceleration less gravity.

+  For variable names below containing the substring "gyro", units are radians/second.

   All values for variables/features below have been normalized with values between -1 and 1.

   "summary_mean_time_body_acceleration_mean_x_axis", # tBodyAcc-mean()-X
   "summary_mean_time_body_acceleration_mean_y_axis", # tBodyAcc-mean()-Y